sebas-tcotd/sebas-tcotd/README.md

 - Writing 📖✍🏻
 - Play my quena 🎶

 I always try to grow and learn something new.
-I spend time off watching videos on YouTube, doing my hobbies above or trying to learn a new language (not necessarily a programming language 😅).
+I spend time off watching videos on YouTube, doing my hobbies above or trying to learn some human languages. 🗺

 <!--
 **sebastcotd/sebastcotd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.